department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 You may also be able to get benefits for:

 - Traumatic brain injury (TBI)
-- Post-traumatic stress disorder (PTSD)
+- Posttraumatic stress disorder (PTSD)
 - Depression
 - Anxiety